PITCH TO AWC ONLINE

 Reports: These are usually tied to the news.
 They can vary in length, a shorter piece may cover a rally or protest while a longer piece may go more in depth with a lot more reporting and research on a news story or add context to an event.
 Pictures will have to be attached.
 Timeliness is important — we want to publish soon after the event happens.

-Review timeline: We’ll only run exhibition reviews while shows are still open.
-That means you should pitch it to us in advance.
+Review timeline: We’ll prefer to run exhibition reviews while shows are still open.
 For live performances (theater, performance art, dance), we prefer to have a review during the run, but a summation of the event is also possible but should be published within a week of the end of the event.
 Book or film reviews can be written about a piece from any time period through our current lens.

 Letters of Workers and Notes on Cities: We have two new sections available online; Letters from Workers and Notes on Cities which allow for the writer to take a more personal approach to the current event taking place.
 Please refer to our previous posts for this type of piece but basically it is a diary style work capturing the mise-en-scene that is missing from cursory news reporting or a traditional review format.
 This piece is also accompanied by visual evidence in the form of your photos, screenshots, posters or youtube playlists.
 These pieces must be pitched at least a month in advance and will rely on your submitted writing samples.